huggingface/community-events/jax-controlnet-sprint/README.md

 title = "ControlNet on Canny Filter" description = "This is a demo on ControlNet based on canny filter."
 # you need to pass your examples according to your inputs
-# each inner list is one example
+# each inner list is one example, each element in the list corresponding to a component in the `inputs`.
 examples = [["a cat with cake texture", "low quality", "cat_image.png"]] gr.Interface(fn = infer, inputs = ["text", "text", "image"], outputs = "image",
             title = title, description = description, examples = examples, theme='gradio/soft').launch()